Pekwerike/MadeInLagos/README.md

 MadeInLagos defines the Main Repository API which specifies the various operations for the app Main Repository.
 The main repository layer acts as a mediator between the network layer and the database layer.
 This layer is also responsible for providing data to the ViewModels.

 ### ViewModels
 The app ViewModels hold the UI states for activities or other possible UI controllers like fragments.
-By using this pattern, the app can survive configuration changes, theme switches, and other system events that can lead to the destruction of an activity.
+By using this pattern, the app can survive configuration changes, theme switches, and other system events that can lead to the destruction of an activity/ UI controller.

 ### Concurrency
 To make the most of the device processor and bestow on the app a buttery smooth experience, Kotlin coroutines and flow, along with other java functionalities like